Vapour recovery at service stations

 Vapour Recovery Workshop locations

 Level 1 Conference room, 43 Bridge Street

 (Early bird Secure Parking - Ormonde Parade, Hurstville)

 OEH, Level 13, Meeting room 1

 (Paid parking Wilson Parking Next door to Valentine Avenue).

 - SYDNEY: Friday 10th March

 (Paid parking available Goulburn Street Car Park (Cnr Elizabeth and Goulburn streets).

 Vapour recovery toolkit resources

-The local government “toolkit” resource pack (USB) has been sent to all Councils who have participated in the first round of VR workshops.
-The USB contains the VR Toolkit and compliance details of petrol service stations in each council area within the VR zone.
+The local government “toolkit” resource pack (USB) has been sent to all Councils in the VR zones.
+The USB contains the VR Toolkit and compliance details of petrol service stations in each council area.
 This resource should assist Councils when undertaking their VR regulatory responsibilities.